LongerWarrior/UEAssetToolkitGenerator/README.md

 Please follow the [wiki](https://github.com/LongerWarrior/UEAssetToolkitGenerator/wiki) for detailed instructions on how to use this tool.

 ## Examples
-These two examples are for games that full modkits have already been generated for.
+These two example videos are for games that full modkits have already been generated for (click the images):
 [![DRG Example](https://img.youtube.com/vi/aiI_SotvoT0/0.jpg)](https://www.youtube.com/watch?v=aiI_SotvoT0)
 [![cyubeVR Example](https://img.youtube.com/vi/D3JoJlCRUEE/0.jpg)](https://youtu.be/D3JoJlCRUEE)